 Flat Fee or Fixed Fee

 A single, lump-sum payment is common in areas of law where the legal work is often straightforward and unlikely to run into complications—wills, estate planning, patents or trademarks, and certain tax filings.

 It is worth asking an hourly attorney about their minimum billing segment, so you can know if something like a five-minute call would cost you a full hour.

 What that ratio is should be covered early on, but it’s often about one-third.
 Sometimes contingency fees operate on a scale, in which they take a lower percentage for a low award.

-You should ask your attorney what additional costs may be incurred.
+You should ask your attorney what additional costs may be incurred upfront.
+For example, does the lawyer provide a free consultation?
 Extra fees don’t usually apply to contingency cases.

 - When and how often do I pay?

-- What about additonal costs?
+- What about additional costs?

 - Does this meeting cost anything?

 To find an experienced attorney for legal advice, search the Super Lawyers directory, using the search box to find a lawyer based on your legal issue or location.